 Exercise regularly to promote the movement of lymph, stimulate digestion, and enhance waste elimination.
 Exercising outdoors helps to reconnect with nature and promotes a healthy mind.

 Practice self-massage daily.
 In Ayurveda, a self-massage ritual known as ‘abhyanga’ can be performed every morning using warmed sesame oil, or our beautifully nourishing organic Sesame Oil.
 Abhyanga is a healing, soothing practice that nourishes your skin and stimulates waste elimination.

 HOW TO GET AYURVEDIC TREATMENT FOR SEASON CARE?

 There are many medicines and therapies also available in Ayurveda that help in seasonal care.
-However, it is advisable to consult an Ayurvedic doctor to get the products and medicines that work for you.
-Since Ayurvedic care is a combination of body, mind, and soul, Ayurvedic doctors in Parramatta suggest different treatments and therapies for different people.
+However, it is advisable to consult an Ayurvedic practitioner to get the products and medicines that work for you.
+Since Ayurvedic care is a combination of body, mind, and soul, Ayurvedic Practitioners in Parramatta suggest different treatments and therapies for different people.